Compositional Hardness of Code in Large Language Models -- A Probabilistic Perspective: Introduction

-Yet even with task decomposition, there is a limitation to transformer based models on analytical tasks with COT, due to their limited ability to compose functions - \cite{sanford2024representational} show single layer attention can only learn pairwise relations between tokens, limiting the ability to integrate intermediate steps for a fixed model size, and the work of \cite{peng2024limitations} shows that iterative composition over a domain is limited by the size of the model, even when COT is used. \cite{xu2024large}, show limitations of compositionality on simple linguistic tasks.
-Thus while theoretically possible, some tasks require an arbitrarily long COT for an LLM to solve.
-However, in practice, LLMs are limited in their context length - beyond the constraint of context length during training, \cite{hsieh2024ruler} introduce the RULER benchmark, for measuring the utility of LLMs on long context tasks.
-They show that in practice many models can perform tasks only on a much shorter context length than they were trained on.
-Similarly, \cite{ebrahimi2024your} show empirically that LLMs are limited in random access to tokens within the context, in the bit parity problem.
-Consequently, even though COT can in theory allow an LLM to solve arbitrarily complex analytical problems, in practice, they will be limited by the effective context length.
+Yet even with task decomposition, due to the transformer architecture's limited ability to compose functions and learn complex relations between tokens \cite{sanford2024representational,peng2024limitations,xu2024large}, some tasks require an arbitrarily long CoT for an LLM to solve.
+This is especially prominant in SOTA LLMs such as openAI's o3, that generates $\sim 100k$ tokens per problem on the ARC AGI benchmark \cite{chollet2024openai}.
+However, in practice, LLMs are limited in their context length -- beyond the constraint of context length during training, \cite{hsieh2024ruler,liu2024lost} show that in practice many models can perform tasks only on a much shorter context length than they were trained on and cannot fully use all the information within their context.
+Consequently, even though CoT can in theory allow an LLM to solve arbitrarily complex analytical problems, in practice, they will be limited by the effective context length.
+This is especially concerning for more practical programming applications than those considered in coding benchmarks, such as building and interacting with large code bases, too big for any LLM context to contain.

 A rising approach to remedy this limitation is to solve problems through the use of multi-agent systems, that tackle complex problems through the use of agents, where each agent is an LLM instance that solves a different aspect of the problem.
 While it has been used for simulating social interactions, \citep{park2023generative,li2023metaagents,pang2024self}, it has also been shown as an effective tool for analytical problem solving.
-This can be done by decomposing a large task and distributing the sub-tasks between agents. \cite{ishibashi2024self} use this method for building large code bases and \cite{liu2023dynamic}, use a dynamic LLM-agent network for solving code problems and analytical tasks.
+This can be done by decomposing a large task and distributing the sub-tasks between agents. \cite{ishibashi2024self} use this method for building large code bases and \cite{liu2023dynamic}, use an LLM-agent network for solving code problems and analytical tasks.